-Alabama Audubon is working to construct a series of artificial chimney swift nesting towers in Birmingham and throughout Alabama, a key stopover for swifts on the Mississippi Flyway migration route.
+Unfortunately, chimneys are becoming rarer in North American cities, where new development and post-industrial economic changes are remaking the urban landscape.
+In response, Alabama Audubon is working to construct a series of artificial chimney swift nesting towers in Birmingham and throughout Alabama, key stopover areas for swifts on the Mississippi Flyway migration route.

 Interested in seeing these birds in action?
 Join us for our annual Swift Night Out events—your chance to see hundreds, and sometimes thousands, of roosting swifts downtown.
 Visit our events page to find out more.

 Check out our volunteer page here to learn more about how you can help our community science efforts monitoring active Chimney Swift roosts throughout the year, or email our Science and Conservation Director.